b1tm4r/b1tm4r.github.io/content/Certifications Review/CPTS.md

 ### Focus on Report Writing

-Clarity & Detail: Your penetration test report should not only describe the attacks but also explain the impact, remediation, and technical steps.
+- **Clarity & Detail**: Your penetration test report should not only describe the attacks but also explain the impact, remediation, and technical steps.
-Structure & Formatting: Use headings, subheadings, and screenshots to create a professional report.
+- **Structure & Formatting**: Use headings, subheadings, and screenshots to create a professional report.
-Accuracy: Ensure all findings are well-documented, as incorrect or incomplete reporting can result in failure.
+- **Accuracy**: Ensure all findings are well-documented, as incorrect or incomplete reporting can result in failure.
 ***
 ## Final Thoughts